 Power Evacuation Line

+[Note: Delivery Point to be discussed with ENA and Government.]

-The connection the distribution network requires the construction of 110 kV overhead power transmission lines with indicative total length of about 8 km.
-The lines should be constructed from the Plant substation as T-shaped connection to the Kaputak and Akunq.
+The connection of the Plant the distribution network requires the construction of 110 kV overhead power transmission lines with indicative total length of about 8 km.
+The lines should be constructed from the Plant substation as in-and-out connection to the Kaputak and Akunq.

+The Delivery Point is:

+Kapatuk 110kV transmission line at pole N452

+Aqunk 110kW transmission line at pole N86.

+As per technical conditions set out in Appendix 1 of the PPA.

 Design and construction of the power evacuation line shall be in accordance with the relevant IEC standards IEC 60826 / EN 50341.
 All material and equipment shall be manufactured in compliance with IEC/EN standards.

 The Developer shall remain solely responsible for the design, construction and maintenance of the power evacuation line.